 Bake cookies, creating all letters of the alphabet.

 Tip: Don’t eat all cookies in one day to stay a healthy learner!

 Indulge the sense of touch with a tray of beads.
-Create a letter by tracing through the dots to form the desired pattern.
+Create a letter by tracing through the beads to form the desired pattern.

-Tip: Use all sorts of things, like rice and sand, for your sensory tray.
+Tip: Use all sorts of things like rice and even sand, for your sensory tray.

 Highlight letters on a page with a fluorescent marker.